Beanzilla/Tardis/API.md

 if !rc.success then -- We failed, let's let the player know the error
     minetest.chat_send_player("ApolloX", rc.errmsg)
 else
-    -- We passed, we now have rc.value containing it's position end
+    -- We passed, we now have rc.value containing a table of pos and dir -- In this example we will send the player a message of the waypoint's position (minetest formated) and a number of the direction
+    -- I will be providing public access to the private utility which can take a direction and convert it to text. minetest.chat_send_player("ApolloX", "Pos="..minetest.pos_to_string(rc.pos)..", Dir="..tostring(rc.dir)) end
 ```